WINTON GROUP Ltd Sells 4,560 Shares of Howmet Aerospace Inc. (NYSE:HWM)

-WINTON GROUP Ltd decreased its holdings in Howmet Aerospace Inc. (NYSE:HWM – Free Report) by 30.9% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+WINTON GROUP Ltd lowered its position in Howmet Aerospace Inc. (NYSE:HWM – Free Report) by 30.9% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 10,193 shares of the company’s stock after selling 4,560 shares during the period.
 WINTON GROUP Ltd’s holdings in Howmet Aerospace were worth $471,000 at the end of the most recent reporting period.

-A number of other hedge funds have also recently made changes to their positions in the business.
-Venturi Wealth Management LLC boosted its stake in Howmet Aerospace by 61.3% during the third quarter.
-Venturi Wealth Management LLC now owns 558 shares of the company’s stock valued at $26,000 after buying an additional 212 shares during the last quarter.
-Financial Freedom LLC bought a new position in Howmet Aerospace during the fourth quarter valued at approximately $29,000.
-Kathleen S. Wright Associates Inc. bought a new position in Howmet Aerospace during the third quarter valued at approximately $31,000.
-Clear Street Markets LLC boosted its stake in Howmet Aerospace by 93.8% during the first quarter.
-Clear Street Markets LLC now owns 721 shares of the company’s stock valued at $31,000 after buying an additional 349 shares during the last quarter.
-Finally, KB Financial Partners LLC bought a new position in Howmet Aerospace during the first quarter valued at approximately $37,000.
+Several other large investors also recently modified their holdings of the company.
+Wolverine Asset Management LLC bought a new stake in shares of Howmet Aerospace in the third quarter worth $1,850,000.
+FMR LLC grew its holdings in shares of Howmet Aerospace by 21.2% in the third quarter.
+FMR LLC now owns 15,086,149 shares of the company’s stock worth $697,734,000 after acquiring an additional 2,635,894 shares during the period.
+South Street Advisors LLC grew its holdings in shares of Howmet Aerospace by 1.3% in the third quarter.
+South Street Advisors LLC now owns 229,859 shares of the company’s stock worth $10,631,000 after acquiring an additional 3,030 shares during the period.
+Envestnet Asset Management Inc. grew its holdings in Howmet Aerospace by 19.5% during the third quarter.
+Envestnet Asset Management Inc. now owns 369,596 shares of the company’s stock valued at $17,094,000 after purchasing an additional 60,366 shares during the period.
+Finally, Envestnet Portfolio Solutions Inc. bought a new stake in Howmet Aerospace during the third quarter valued at about $548,000.
 Institutional investors own 88.67% of the company’s stock.

 Howmet Aerospace Trading Down 0.7 %

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, February 26th.
-Stockholders of record on Friday, February 9th will be given a $0.05 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, February 26th.
+Stockholders of record on Friday, February 9th will be issued a $0.05 dividend.
 The ex-dividend date is Thursday, February 8th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.32%.
+This represents a $0.20 annualized dividend and a dividend yield of 0.32%.
 Howmet Aerospace’s payout ratio is 10.93%.

-A number of equities analysts recently commented on HWM shares.
-JPMorgan Chase & Co. increased their price target on Howmet Aerospace from $55.00 to $60.00 and gave the company an “overweight” rating in a research note on Wednesday, February 14th.
-Truist Financial raised Howmet Aerospace from a “hold” rating to a “buy” rating and increased their price target for the company from $47.00 to $74.00 in a research note on Wednesday, January 10th.
-Robert W. Baird upped their price objective on Howmet Aerospace from $61.00 to $65.00 and gave the company an “outperform” rating in a research report on Wednesday, February 14th.
-Sanford C. Bernstein began coverage on Howmet Aerospace in a research report on Friday, January 5th.
-They set an “outperform” rating and a $67.00 price objective on the stock.
-Finally, KeyCorp upped their price objective on Howmet Aerospace from $52.00 to $60.00 and gave the company an “overweight” rating in a research report on Tuesday, January 23rd.
-Two equities research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Howmet Aerospace has an average rating of “Moderate Buy” and an average price target of $59.00.
+HWM has been the subject of several recent research reports.
+UBS Group boosted their price target on Howmet Aerospace from $57.00 to $66.00 and gave the company a “neutral” rating in a report on Thursday.
+Robert W. Baird boosted their price target on Howmet Aerospace from $61.00 to $65.00 and gave the company an “outperform” rating in a report on Wednesday, February 14th.
+KeyCorp boosted their price target on Howmet Aerospace from $52.00 to $60.00 and gave the company an “overweight” rating in a report on Tuesday, January 23rd.
+Truist Financial raised Howmet Aerospace from a “hold” rating to a “buy” rating and upped their price objective for the stock from $47.00 to $74.00 in a research note on Wednesday, January 10th.
+Finally, JPMorgan Chase & Co. upped their price objective on Howmet Aerospace from $55.00 to $60.00 and gave the stock an “overweight” rating in a research note on Wednesday, February 14th.
+Two research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
+According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average price target of $59.00.

 Howmet Aerospace Inc provides advanced engineered solutions for the aerospace and transportation industries in the United States, Japan, France, Germany, the United Kingdom, Mexico, Italy, Canada, Poland, China, and internationally.
 It operates through four segments: Engine Products, Fastening Systems, Engineered Structures, and Forged Wheels.